 So what is good debt you ask?
 Could debt ever be good?
 The answer is, of course.
 Good debt that shows you as a responsible payer on your credit cards.
-The longer the history of your good paying record, the better it reflects on your credit score.
+The longer your good paying record history, the better it reflects on your credit score.

 Pay Your Bills On Time

-In the grand scheme of trying to repair your credit score, do not lose sight of the basics.
-There is nothing that reflects positively on your credit score as paying your bills on time month after month.
+Do not lose sight of the basics in the grand scheme of trying to repair your credit score.
+Nothing reflects positively on your credit score as paying your bills on time month after month.

 It doesn’t get more glamorous than that.